Karma Yoga, the Yoga of Selfless Service

 - Meal Serving Shaktis: Serve food to your fellow women with love and grace.

 - Grounds Goddesses: Anything out of place – you put back into place.
-This includes patrolling the areas of camp to make sure things are neat and organized, pick up stray trash and things that get knocked around by the Ram Das Puri Wind, clean the teaching and lounge tents, and keep the shower area neat and clean.
+Activities include patrolling the areas of camp to make sure things are neat and organized, pick up stray trash and things that get knocked around by the Ram Das Puri Wind, watering plants, helping to run the dishwashing stations during meals, and help to keep the teaching tent and lunar lounge area neat to contribute to making our camp a cozy and welcoming environment for everyone.

 - Sadhana Wake-up Angels: You are a musician and want to serve by walking through camp at 3:15am, serenading everyone with mantra to call them to sadhana.